 BikeTours.com President and Founder Jim Johnson toured Apulia and Basilicata in Italy in 2011.
 He details below how cyclists who visit the area are in for a treat!

 The routes were well-selected for scenery with low (or no) traffic and generally easy to follow (other than some quickly corrected wrong turns in a couple cities).
 It had its share of rolling hills but nothing especially long and steep, and your route should generally be a tad flatter than mine.

 The food was fantastic.
-We had one meal pre-ordered and included, and course after course of appetizers, pasta dishes, and main meat courses came out family style, followed by delightful desserts.
+We had one meal pre-ordered and included, it featured course after course of appetizers, pasta dishes, and main meat courses came out family style, followed by delightful desserts.
 That was at the beginning of the tour, and it only got better!

+Rentals bikes were high-quality and well-maintained.
 The tour company was responsive, attentive and professional.